saleor/apps/.changeset/famous-terms-allow.md

 "@saleor/webhook-utils": patch
 ---

 Update pnpm to 9.2.0 version.
-It means that we also dropped support for node less than 16.
+It means that we also dropped support for Node.js less than 16.